MiAmigoRyan/Melco/README.md

 This AI coversion missed a few key issues that I was able to solve by doing some quick reading on https://www.w3schools.com/cpp/default.asp.
 I'm working through getting my compiler and environment set up for testing the C++ on my machine.
 The code for problem 2 and 1 seems to be operating as it does in Java using an online C++ compiler.
+Converting to C++ yeilded a number of other intersting learing opportunities.
+Two examples were needing to specify const in C++ when calling a funcion on object construction.
+Another was Java's implicit turnation with division, this was a particularly interesting issue in the rastercizing problem.